 From 1749, the parishes of Birling and Snodland shared a workhouse with Luddesdowne and Halling (Hitchcock, 1985).
+It occupied the former Bishop's Palace at the south side of Ferry Road, Halling.

 A parliamentary report of 1777 recorded parish workhouses in operation at West Malling (for up to 20 inmates), Aylesford (40), Birling (28), Ightham (20), Mereworth (14), East Peckham (40), West Peckham (20), Shipborne (11), Wateringbury (15), Wouldham (5), Wrotham (80).